 What to Do Outside the Airport

 If your layover is more than six hours, I highly encourage you to get out of the airport.
-Dubai is a fascinating city with plenty to see.
+There are plenty of things to do in Dubai, which is a fascinating city.

 Grab an Uber or take the Metro for a short ride to the downtown area of Dubai.
 Here you can see the famous Burj Khalifa and take a ride up to the observation deck for a view of the city.
 It’s also fun to walk around and admire all the restaurants and buildings on the water.